-Samsung’s platform-leading Galaxy Tab Android tablets are excellent for mobile productivity and entertainment.
-If you’re hunting for tablet deals and want something that shares apps with an Android phone, then you want a Galaxy Tab.
+If you’re looking for high quality tablets, check out Samsung’s impressive lineup of Galaxy Tab Android tablets.
+The Galaxy tablets are excellent entertainment devices and productivity tools.
+If you’re hunting for best tablet deals that share apps with your Android phone, then you want a Galaxy Tab.
 The Tab line covers a nice range of prices to fit any budget, too, but to save you even more, we’ve rounded up the best cheap Samsung Galaxy Tab deals you can find online right now along with a run-down of the current models on the market today:

 The Galaxy Tab S6 is the best of the Samsung tablet crop — so good , in fact, that it can serve as a 2-in-1 laptop much like the iPad Air and iPad Pro (you’ll have to buy the keyboard separately to enjoy that functionality, of course).
 It packs a gorgeous 10.5-inch touch display with a Quad HD resolution of 2,560 x 1,600, and delivers excellent performance along with a nice all-day battery life.
 The Tab S6 even comes bundled with the S Pen stylus.

 If you’re looking for a premium Android tablet that can potentially replace a laptop (assuming you’re also willing to pay extra for the keyboard), then this is the one you want.
 Since it’s the most expensive, though, then the Tab S6 offers the best chance out of all Samsung Galaxy Tab deals to save big bucks.
 Note, however, the Samsung recently released the cheaper Galaxy Tab S6 Lite in the U.S., which features some pared-down hardware and a much smaller price tag.
 Like the standard Tab S6, the Tab S6 Lite also includes an S-Pen stylus.